-September in particularly was a strong month, when Volvo Cars sold over 6,000 fully electric models, representing over 12 per cent of overall sales, compared with a share of 3.5 per cent in the same month last year.
+September in particularly was a strong month, when Volvo Cars sold more than 6,000 fully electric models, representing more than 12 per cent of overall sales, compared with a share of 3.5 per cent in the same month last year.
 For 2022, the company expects the share of its fully electric cars to be tracking towards a double-digit share, as previously communicated.

 Online sales also continued to grow apace.
-The number of active subscriptions under the Care by Volvo brand rose by 67 per cent in the third quarter, compared with the same period last year.
-In the third quarter, online sales made up 6 per cent of total sales in established markets, compared to 8 per cent in the same period last year.
+The number of active subscriptions under the Care by Volvo brand rose by 67 per cent in the third quarter compared with the same period last year.
+In the third quarter, online sales made up 6 per cent of total sales in established markets compared with 8 per cent in the same period last year.
 This was due to the prioritisation of other sales channels during the period.

 Volvo Cars’ efforts to reduce its CO2 footprint per car also progressed according to plan.
-In the first nine months, CO2 emissions were 11.8 per cent lower than its 2018 benchmark, supporting its 2025 ambitions of 40 per cent reduction per car.
+In the first nine months of the year, CO2 emissions were 11.8 per cent lower than its 2018 benchmark, supporting its 2025 ambitions of a 40 per cent reduction per car.

 Looking ahead, Volvo Cars remains focused on managing the macroeconomic headwinds and ongoing turbulence as well as possible.
 The company is reinforcing comprehensive operational efficiencies across the business to improve productivity.

-It is also taking tangible actions to boost the resilience of its supply chain in the long run by increasing localisation of parts, broadening our supplier base for critical components, using supply chain analytics to create more transparency and accelerating plans for vertical integration e-motors, inverters and batteries.
+It is also taking tangible actions to boost the resilience of its supply chain in the long run by increasing localisation of parts, broadening its supplier base for critical components, using supply chain analytics to create more transparency, and accelerating plans for vertical integration of e-motors, inverters and batteries.

 Note to editors